helloJulie/Thesis/README.md

 ```

-#### -> Create separate table with daily changes in price and combine the tables.
+#### -> Create the table with percentage change of daily returns
-To construct the table of portfolio daily returns we used formula
+To construct the table of portfolio daily returns we used formula:

 $$\Huge R_t = \frac{P_t - P_{t-1}}{P_{t-1}}
 $$